vigetlabs/microcosm/docs/api/domains.md

   register () {
     return {
+      [action]: {
-      [action.open]      : this.setLoading,
+        open: this.setLoading,
-      [action.loading]   : this.setProgress,
+        loading: this.setProgress,
-      [action.done]      : this.addRecord,
+        done: this.addRecord,
-      [action.error]     : this.setError,
+        error: this.setError,
-      [action.cancelled] : this.setCancelled
+        cancelled: this.setCancelled
+      }
     }
   }
 }